Skip to content

 Vein Name / Type Common Ores in This Vein (Gravitas²) Y-Level Range Host Rock Types (TFC Specific Names) Mineral Hint / Surface Indicator Notes & Tips

-Sphalerite (TFC) Sphalerite (Zinc ore) Near surface (poor) or deep (rich) Rhyolite, Basalt, Andesite, Dacite (Igneous Extrusive - poor); Granite, Diorite, Gabbro (Igneous Intrusive - rich); Quartzite (Metamorphic, per quest) Sphalerite Nuggets TFC default.
+Sphalerite (TFC) Sphalerite (Zinc ore) Near surface (poor) or deep (rich) Rhyolite, Basalt, Andesite, Dacite (Igneous Extrusive - poor); Granite, Diorite, Gabbro (Igneous Intrusive - rich); Quartzite (Metamorphic) Sphalerite Nuggets; Chert pebble in Quartzite rock TFC default.

-Garnierite (TFC) Garnierite (Nickel ore) y < 0 Gabbro (primarily); Granite, Diorite (Igneous Intrusive - rarer) Garnierite Nuggets TFC default.
+Garnierite (TFC) Garnierite (Nickel ore) y < 0 Gabbro (primarily); Granite, Diorite (Igneous Intrusive - rarer) Garnierite Nuggets; Basalt pebble in Gabbro rock TFC default.

-Nickel Vein (GT) Garnierite, Nickel, Cobaltite, Pentlandite y=-10 to y=60 Gabbro, Diorite, Granite Garnierite Nuggets Main GT Nickel source, includes Cobalt.
+Nickel Vein (GT) Garnierite, Nickel, Cobaltite, Pentlandite y=-10 to y=60 Gabbro, Diorite, Granite Garnierite Nuggets; Basalt pebble in Gabbro rock Main GT Nickel source, includes Cobalt.

-Bismuthinite (TFC) Bismuthinite (Bismuth ore) Near surface or deep Shale, Claystone, etc. (Sedimentary - near surface); Granite, Diorite, Gabbro (Igneous Intrusive - deep, richer) Bismuthinite Nuggets TFC default.
+Bismuthinite (TFC) Bismuthinite (Bismuth ore) Near surface or deep Shale, Claystone (Sedimentary - near surface); Granite, Diorite, Gabbro (Igneous Intrusive - deep, richer) Bismuthinite Nuggets; Andesite pebble in Shale rock TFC default.
 Needed for Bismuth Bronze.

-Chromite (TFC Small Ore) Chromite Any Granite, Diorite, Gabbro (Igneous Intrusive); Slate, Phyllite, Schist, Gneiss, Marble (Metamorphic) Small Chromite pieces (No specific rock hint from list) Found as small pieces, not large TFC veins.
+Chromite (TFC Small Ore) Chromite Any Granite, Diorite, Gabbro (Igneous Intrusive); Slate, Phyllite, Schist, Gneiss, Marble (Metamorphic) Small Chromite pieces; Rhyolite pebble in Granite rock Found as small pieces, not large TFC veins.

-Chromite Vein (GT) Chromite, Nickel y=-50 to y=55 Granite, Diorite, Gabbro, Schist, Phyllite Small Chromite pieces GT source of Chromium and some Nickel.
+Chromite Vein (GT) Chromite, Nickel y=-50 to y=55 Granite, Diorite, Gabbro, Schist, Phyllite Small Chromite pieces; Rhyolite pebble in Granite rock GT source of Chromium and some Nickel.

 Coal